rubyceleste/Portfolio/README.md

 ## 🌳The effects of climate change on aboveground biomass accumulation

 This research using tree-ring data and various climate variables across the Northeastern United States to forecast the effects of climate change on aboveground biomass accumulation.
-The goal of this research is to determine to what extent is biomass predictable and explore what may be driving growth and how accurate our predictions might be.
+The goal of this research is to determine the predictability of biomass accumulation and explore what may be driving growth and how accurate our predictions might be.
 <img width="992" height="744" alt="image" src="https://github.com/user-attachments/assets/fd7d7162-4da9-4c02-9d66-2913b5574d43" />

 #